microsoft/vivainsights_ingressupload/C#_Solution/README.md

 Whenever it exports the zip folder from your source system, have your custom export app automatically run the DescriptiveDataUploadApp.
 Clone the DescriptiveDataUploadApp to your machine by running the following command: `git clone https://github.com/microsoft/vivainsights_ingressupload.git`.

-**Note:** If you haven't downloaded the zip folder yet, find sample files [here](https://microsoft-my.sharepoint.com/:f:/p/ypochampally/EgrLeWo6hBJNiZdSbmrSA2gB5MgmZGXtuBy7Z-0tZ91NZw?e=X1O5o2).
+**Note:** If you haven't downloaded the zip folder yet, you can download it [here](https://go.microsoft.com/fwlink/?linkid=2230444).
 Refer to our [main data-import documentation](https://learn.microsoft.com/viva/insights/advanced/admin/import-org-data-first#prepare-the-data-export) for more information about using the files in this folder.

 After the custom export app runs the DescriptiveDataUploadApp, a console pops up asking you for the following inputs: